ajschumacher/so_tense_very_flow_wow/index.md

 >>> y = tf.mul(w, x, name='output')
 ```

-TensorBoard works by looking at a directory of output created inside
+TensorBoard works by looking at a directory of output created from
 TensorFlow sessions.
 We can write this output with a `SummaryWriter`,
-and if we do nothing beside creating one, it will write the session's
+and if we do nothing beside creating one with a graph, it will write
-graph.
+out that graph.

-The first argument when creating the `SummaryWriter` is a directory
+The first argument when creating the `SummaryWriter` is an output
-name, which will be created if it doesn't exist.
-Output will be go
+directory name, which will be created if it doesn't exist.
-there.

 ```python
 >>> sess = tf.Session()